Mike Yarwood: Later career

-Late career

-Yarwood's Thames TV show was canceled at the end of 1987, and he concentrated on stage work.
+Yarwood's Thames TV show was cancelled at the end of 1987, and he concentrated on stage work.
 Subsequent attempts to resurrect his television career failed, although he did make an appearance on the satirical show Have I Got News for You in November 1995.

 In the mid-1990s, Yarwood had the chance to return to the stage as prime minister John Major, but failed to re-establish himself before Major's premiership ended.
 He claimed that one of the difficulties in impersonating John Major and Tony Blair was that they were "nice guys".
+His career prematurely ended owing to anxiety problems, precipitating stage fright and two collapses on stage.

-In 2003, Yarwood made a public appearance at the Albany Comedy Club in London, at the invitation of Bob Monkhouse.
-It was Monkhouse's last show.
+In 2003, Yarwood made a rare public appearance at the Albany comedy club in London, at the invitation of Bob Monkhouse.
+It was to be Monkhouse's last show, which was filmed for a proposed TV documentary, but ended up airing in December 2016 as a one-off special for BBC Four.

-In 2021, Yarwood's Christmas shows were licensed from Fremantle/Thames by That's TV who wanted to broadcast the shows as part of its festive offering, alongside other programs such as The Kenny Everett Show, Benny Hill, and Beadle's About, all of which have not been seen in full on a British television channel in more than 20 years.
+In 2021, Yarwood's Christmas shows were licensed from Fremantle/Thames by That's TV to broadcast the shows as part of its festive offering, alongside other programmes such as The Kenny Everett Video Show, The Benny Hill Show and Beadle's About, which had not been seen in full on a British television channel in more than 20 years.

 Personal life

-He was married to the dancer Sandra Burville from 1969–1985.
-They had two children.
+Yarwood was married to the dancer Sandra Burville from 8 November 1969 until 1985.
+They had two daughters, Charlotte and Clare.

+In May 1976, Yarwood was appointed an OBE in Harold Wilson's retirement honours list.
+He collected the insignia at Buckingham Palace on 8 December that year.

 In October 1999, Yarwood underwent treatment for depression at the Priory Clinic in Roehampton, London.

 From 2007, Yarwood lived alone in Weybridge, Surrey.

-In 2021 it was reported that he was a resident of Brinsworth House, the residential and nursing retirement home in Twickenham, west London, for theatre and entertainment professionals.
+In 2021 it was reported that he was a resident of Brinsworth House, a residential and nursing retirement home for theatre and entertainment professionals in Twickenham, west London.

+Yarwood died on 8 September 2023, at the age of 82.